STDV 013 - Student Success Seminar

 Based on the Phi Theta Kappa official leadership development curriculum, this course is intended to provide emerging and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
 Readings from the humanities, experiential exercises, films, and contemporary readings on leadership will encompass the majority of the course content.

-STDV 103 - Dual Enrollment Freshman Transition
+STDV 103 - College Transitions

 (3,0) 3 Credits

-Prerequisite(s): Acceptance into a Dual Enrollment Program.
+Prerequisite(s): Acceptance into a Dual Enrollment Program or Enrollment in an Early College Course.

 This course is an in-depth study in career and life planning designed for students accepted into specialized programs seeking direction in college expectations, transitions, and setting life, academic and career goals.
 A student can earn credit for this course or STDV 100: The College Experience, but not for both courses.